 6 Useful Tips When Traveling to Turkey

-You need to do a bit of research before hand.
+You need to do some research before packing your bags and traveling to Turkey.
 Taxis are not your only option when leaving the airport to your hotel or getting back to the airport.
 Shuttlebus services are also available throughout the country.
 This is a bus service that basically runs to and away from the airport to and from certain central locations in the city.
 They normally cost lower than hiring a cab in the city.

-2. Place to stay
+2. Place to Stay in Turkey

-3. Istanbul Card
+3. Istanbul Card or Istanbul Kart

-4. Communication and telephone
+4. Communication and Telephone Calls in Turkey

-If your phone is blocked, it is only a local matter and once you are back in your country everything is back to normal.
-It is therefore wiser to use internet to make a call using social apps like WhtasApp.
+If your phone is blocked, it is only a local matter, and once you are back in your country, everything is back to normal.
+It is, therefore, wiser to use the internet to make a call using social apps like WhatsApp.
 However, you can find a few cellphone operators at the airport where you can purchase a sim card from them.

-5. Knowing a bit of the language
+5. Knowing a Bit of The Turkish language